InstaPig/COMP0158/README.md

 The plots and choropleth maps are completed with the python notebook.

 ## Modelling
-- The majority of models were built in R.
+- The majority of models were built with R.
 - The Deep Neural Network were implemented using python, Keras.